dypflying/chimestack-docs/content/en/docs/Install/4_ha/s3-ha.md

 }
 ```

-restart keepalived to make the configuration changes take into effect
+Restart the keepalived daemon to make the changes take into effect

 ```
 sudo systemctl restart keepalived